Best Crypto Movies and Documentaries to Watch in 2022

 As far as documentaries go, “Bitcoin Big Bang” is one of the most subjective.
 The 104-min screen piece follows the story of the arrest of Mark Karpales, the mysterious CEO of Mt.
 Gox in Tokyo, following the hack in which 850,000 Bitcoins were reportedly stolen.

 At the time, Mt.
 Gox was responsible for over 70% of all Bitcoin transactions worldwide.
 Follow the journey of Mark Karpales as he breaks the silence after a year when he is set free for lack of evidence.

 Inside Job (2010)

 Last on our list of best crypto movies is one of the most interesting documentaries ever created.
-Despite not being directed to Bitcoin, or blockchain for that matter, it’s a very good foundation for anyone passionate about cryptocurrencies.
-This is because the “Inside job” documentary follows the events that brought about the 2008 financial meltdown.
+Despite not being directed to Bitcoin or blockchain, it’s a good foundation for anyone passionate about cryptocurrencies.
+The “Inside job” documentary follows the events that brought about the 2008 financial meltdown.
 For all we know, the events from 2008 probably made Satoshi Nakamoto invent Bitcoin.
 Best of all, it’s available on Netflix.

-While none of these documentaries are perfect, they are excellent in the sense that they provide a much-needed context for the average crypto aficionado.
-For the open mind, these documentaries will surely act as a sort of catalyst and will make it ponder over the wide range of concepts discussed.
+While none of these documentaries are perfect, they are excellent because they provide a much-needed context for the average crypto aficionado.
+For the open mind, these documentaries will surely act as a catalyst and make it ponder over the wide range of concepts discussed.